myltik/azure-docs.ru-ru/articles/application-gateway/application-gateway-web-application-firewall-powershell.md

 # Create a frontend port to be used by the listener.
 $fp = New-AzureRmApplicationGatewayFrontendPort -Name 'port01'  -Port 443

-# Create a frontend IP configuration to associate the public IP address with the application gateway
+# Create a frontend IP configuration to associate the public IP address with the Application Gateway
 $fipconfig = New-AzureRmApplicationGatewayFrontendIPConfig -Name 'fip01' -PublicIPAddress $publicip

-# Configure the certificate for the application gateway.
-This certificate is used to decrypt and re-encrypt the traffic on the application gateway.
+# Configure the certificate for the Application Gateway.
+This certificate is used to decrypt and re-encrypt the traffic on the Application Gateway.
 $cert = New-AzureRmApplicationGatewaySslCertificate -Name cert01 -CertificateFile <full path to .pfx file> -Password <password for certificate file>

-# Create the HTTP listener for the application gateway.
+# Create the HTTP listener for the Application Gateway.
 Assign the front-end ip configuration, port, and ssl certificate to use.
 $listener = New-AzureRmApplicationGatewayHttpListener -Name listener01 -Protocol Https -FrontendIPConfiguration $fipconfig -FrontendPort $fp -SslCertificate $cert

 #Create a load balancer routing rule that configures the load balancer behavior.
 In this example, a basic round robin rule is created.
 $rule = New-AzureRmApplicationGatewayRequestRoutingRule -Name 'rule01' -RuleType basic -BackendHttpSettings $poolSetting -HttpListener $listener -BackendAddressPool $pool

-# Configure the SKU of the application gateway
+# Configure the SKU of the Application Gateway
 $sku = New-AzureRmApplicationGatewaySku -Name WAF_Medium -Tier WAF -Capacity 2

+# Define the SSL policy to use
+$policy = New-AzureRmApplicationGatewaySslPolicy -PolicyType Predefined -PolicyName AppGwSslPolicy20170401S

 #Configure the waf configuration settings.
 $config = New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -Enabled $true -FirewallMode "Prevention"

-# Create the application gateway utilizing all the previously created configuration objects
+# Create the Application Gateway utilizing all the previously created configuration objects
 $appgw = New-AzureRmApplicationGateway -Name appgwtest -ResourceGroupName appgw-rg -Location "West US" -BackendAddressPools $pool -BackendHttpSettingsCollection $poolSetting -FrontendIpConfigurations $fipconfig  -GatewayIpConfigurations $gipconfig -FrontendPorts $fp -HttpListeners $listener -RequestRoutingRules $rule -Sku $sku -WebApplicationFirewallConfig $config -SslCertificates $cert -AuthenticationCertificates $authcert
 ```